British Rail Class 508: Merseyrail

-Merseyrail's fleet of Class 508 units are primarily maintained at Birkenhead North TMD, with minor maintenance being undertaken at Kirkdale TMD.
-The units, when out of service, have stabling points at various sidings around the Merseyrail network.
-These can be found at the station termini and the depots, as well as at Rock Ferry station and Birkenhead North station.
+In the late 1980s under British Rail, the entire class of 43 units operated on the Merseyrail network, By 2010, the number operated by Merseyrail had been reduced to 27 units. and were primarily maintained at Birkenhead North TMD, with minor maintenance being undertaken at Kirkdale TMD.

-Past operations
+A farewell tour for the Class 508 operated using units 508139 and 508141 took place on 29 October 2023, and the class was withdrawn from service on 16 January 2024.

 Southeastern

 Connex South Eastern leased twelve Class 508s freed up by capacity reductions on Merseyrail services in 1996, for operation on specific Kent services that would replace slam-door 4CEP units.
 They were refurbished at Eastleigh Works, including the installation of 2+2 seating and wheel-in cycle racks in the centre cars, and reclassified as the Class 508/2 (508201-212).
 Their main duties included London Bridge to Tunbridge Wells, Paddock Wood to Strood, Maidstone West to Three Bridges and Sittingbourne to Sheerness-on-Sea, as well as Grove Park to Bromley North for a short period.
 Units were based at Gillingham Depot.

 Due to their comfort and ride quality, alongside the lack of toilets and first class facilities, which were felt as a downgrade from the slam-door units they replaced, the Class 508s were unpopular with passengers.
 In 2005, one unit was refurbished by interim operator South Eastern Trains to improve external appearances, with a black, white and yellow livery.